 Another advantage to the Video Doorbell Pro is that it runs with both 2.4 GHz and 5Ghz networks which helps eliminate connectivity problems between the device and other compatible smart home products that you have inside the house.

 By doing away with the battery, Ring was able to engineer the Video Doorbell Pro into a much smaller and better-looking package.
 Unfortunately, this also means that the device will be more difficult to install as it needs doorbell wiring to work.
 Of course, this makes sense as the device is continuously running video analysis for motion detection and will run a battery dry reasonably quickly.
 Still, the hardwired installation is well worth noting especially if you prefer a more convenient setup.

 Another factor to consider is that the Video Doorbell Pro will require a Ring subscription ($10 per month) to enable a few features.
 Such features include video cloud storage and sharing, 24/7 professional monitoring service, and extended warranties to mention a few.
 While these are not strictly cons that pertain to the device, such limitations are well worth noting before buying the device.

 Are you convinced that the Ring Video Doorbell Pro with Echo Dot (3rd Gen) is the perfect smart home product for you?
-Head over to Amazon and purchase this one-of-a-kind smart home device.
+If you are then head on over to Amazon.com.